crides/fissure/README.md

 This version used Pro Micro as the controller and I<sup>2</sup>C as the communication protocol beteen the halves, as I based my design mostly on the 5plit, differing only on the key layout.

+As the keyboard has no cases, I have to put something else under the PCB.
+I wanted to follow what [u/reverse_bias](https://www.reddit.com/user/reverse_bias/) did in his [Mitosis build](https://imgur.com/a/mwTFj) (tl;dr laser cutting adhesive neopreneto leave space for the switch pins but also provide sound dampening), but as it turns out, laser cutting neoprene is a bad idea.
+So I ended up putting the adhesive neoprene sheets on the underside of the PCB without any modification.
+This worked fine, except there are bumps on the neoprene caused by the switches, which, after extensive use, left marks on the neoprene.

 The first version used Kailh Choc Brown switches.
 They felt good at first, but later on they felt more and more inconsistent.
 I could sometimes feel the bump, but other times it just feels like it's linear.

 ## Version 2